openstack/openstack-ansible/README.rst

 This repo assumes that you have setup the host servers that will be running the OpenStack infrastructure with three bridged network devices named: ``br-mgmt``, ``br-vxlan``, ``br-vlan``.
 These bridges will be used throughout the OpenStack infrastructure.

 The repo also relies on configuration files found in the `/etc` directory of this repo.
-If you are running Ansible from an "unprivileged" host, you can place the contents of the /etc/ directory in your home folder; this would be in a directory similar to `/home/<myusername>/rpc_deploy/`.
-Once you have the file in place, you will have to enter the details of your environment in the `rpc_user_config.yml` file; please see the file for how this should look.
+If you are running Ansible from an "unprivileged" host, you can place the contents of the /etc/ directory in your home folder; this would be in a directory similar to `/home/<myusername>/openstack_deploy/`.
+Once you have the file in place, you will have to enter the details of your environment in the `openstack_user_config.yml` file; please see the file for how this should look.
 After you have a bridged network and the files/directory in place, continue on to _`Base Usage`.

 Base Usage
 ----------

-All commands must be executed from the ``rpc_deployment`` directory.
+All commands must be executed from the ``playbooks`` directory.
 From this directory you will have access to all of the playbooks, roles, and variables.
 It is recommended that you create an override file to contain any and all variables that you wish to override for the deployment.
 While the override file is is not required it will make life a bit easier.
-The default override file for the RPC environment is the ``user_variables.yml`` file.
+The default override file for the environment is the ``user_variables.yml`` file.

 All of the variables that you may wish to update are in the ``vars/`` directory, however you should also be aware that services will pull in base group variables as found in ``inventory/group_vars``.